MichaelCurrin/react-deno-quickstart/README.md

 $ make build
 ```

-The JS file then can be loaded the `index.html`.
-So you can host your React Deno application as a website anywhere such as on GitHub Pages or Netlify.
+The JS file then can be loaded in the browser using [index.html](/public/index.html).
+So you can build with Deno and then host your React application as a website anywhere, such as on GitHub Pages or Netlify.

 ## About this template